 |Year:||8th at MIT|

-Prior to coaching the Engineers, Booth spent three years coaching Brookline High School's novice girls, where her boats won state titles in 2004 and 2006.
+Prior to coaching the Engineers, Patton spent three years coaching Brookline High School's novice girls, where her boats won state titles in 2004 and 2006.

-Originally from Buffalo, N.Y., Booth learned to row at Nichols School and West Side Rowing Club.
+Originally from Buffalo, N.Y., Patton learned to row at Nichols School and West Side Rowing Club.
 She went on to compete as a four-year member of the varsity eight at Duke University.
-While at Duke, Booth was named to the All-South region team three times and won the collegiate lightweight title at CRASH-B Sprints.
-Booth now serves as a Board member for the Crash-B Sprints.
+While at Duke, Patton was named to the All-South region team three times and won the collegiate lightweight title at CRASH-B Sprints.
+Patton now serves as a Board member for the Crash-B Sprints.
 Amelia continues to row out of Riverside Boat Club in Cambridge where she serves on the Board of Directors.